RoamGuru Roam Guru

 Maruyama Park

-Maruyama Park is Kyoto's oldest hanami spot.
+Maruyama Park is Kyoto's oldest hanami spot, built in 1886.
 The centerpiece is a single giant shidarezakura, a weeping cherry tree, supported by wooden struts because the branches are too heavy to hold their own weight.
-The tree is estimated to be over eighty years old.
-It is illuminated at night during full bloom week, which creates the single most photographed scene in Kyoto.
+The current tree is a descendant of an original that lived over 200 years; it was planted from seeds in 1949 after the original was lost.
+It now reaches 12 meters high and is illuminated at night during full bloom week, creating the single most photographed scene in Kyoto.

 The Philosopher's Path

-Tetsugaku-no-Michi runs for two kilometers along a canal from Ginkaku-ji to Nanzen-ji.
-The path is named for Nishida Kitaro, a philosopher who walked this route daily to Kyoto University in the early twentieth century.
+Tetsugaku-no-Michi runs for two kilometers along a canal from Ginkaku-ji (the Silver Pavilion) to Nanzen-ji.
+The path is named for Nishida Kitaro, a philosopher who walked this route daily to Kyoto University in the early twentieth century, meditating on existence while the seasons changed around him.
 The Somei-Yoshino trees number around four hundred.
 They bloom late in the season for Kyoto, often extending the viewing window by three or four days after other spots have peaked.

 Best time: Overcast mornings, 7am to 9am.
 The path faces northeast.
 Direct morning light creates harsh contrast.
 Diffused light lets you expose for the blossoms without blowing out the sky.